OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:40

 When he came back, he again found them sleeping, because their eyes were heavy.
-They did not know what to say to him.
+They were at a loss for words.

 ## Mark 14:41